Related videos:

 The Secretary of State also warned that sanctions against the regime will continue "in the coming days and weeks," as part of the maximum pressure strategy of Trump and Rubio against the Cuban dictatorship.

-The day after the second attack by Cubadebate against Axios, the Media Observatory published a new article titled "The White House Sets the Tempo, USA TODAY Stages the Scene," continuing its systematic campaign of attacks against U.S. media outlets covering the escalating pressure on Havana.
+The day after the second attack by Cubadebate against Axios, the Media Observatory published a new article titled "The White House Sets the Tone, USA TODAY Stages the Scene," continuing its systematic campaign of attacks against U.S. media covering the increasing pressure on Havana.

 Filed under: